ogrim/clj-egsiona/README.md

 `clj-egsiona` is on [Clojars](https://clojars.org/clj-egsiona).

-    [clj-egsiona "0.1.0-SNAPSHOT"]
+    [clj-egsiona "0.1.1]

 At the very least you need to configure OBT, but it's recommended to use a database for caching.

-In `clj-egsiona.core` you need to configure the Oslo-Bergen-Tagger:
+In `clj-egsiona.core` to use a local OBT installation:

     (set-obt "/home/ogrim/bin/The-Oslo-Bergen-Tagger")

-to use a local OBT installation.
 To use the web service as hosted by `clj-obt-service`:

     (set-obt "10.0.0.2:8085")